ssahussai/safe-night-out/README.md

     * I see also see a navigation bar and be able to go to "About" page that tells me about the app and how to use it.
 * AAU, I want to have a user profile based on the login information.
 * AAU, I want to add all my drinking sessions in a list.
+* AAU, I want to be able to create, update, and delete a drink.
 * AAU, I want to be able to add new drink session and be able to edit and delete it if I change my mind later on.
-* AAU, I want to be able to create a drink.
 * AAU, I want to be able to upload photos from my drinking sessions.
 I want to see a "No Photos Uploaded" message if there are no images for the session.
+* AAU, I want to be able to calculate my Blood Alcohol Content level.
+* AAU, I want to see how drinks affect me based on my body weight, gender, or other factors.
+* AAU, I want to see a visual of my Blood Alcohol Content level.

 ## Technologies Used
 * Django